Particle-Network/particle-ios/README.md

 ### 🔌 Podfile request
 From 0.9.12, you should add more in podfile
+If you use PartcleWalletGUI, you need add this one.
 ```ruby
 pod 'SkeletonView', :git => 'https://github.com/SunZhiC/SkeletonView.git', :branch => 'main'
 ```